Writing a Common App essay can make any student feel anxious and making it “great” creates even more pressure.

-If your student would like assistance moving step-by-step through the essay process, this free guide can be a big help.
+If your student would like assistance moving step-by-step through the essay process, look into using our College Essay Helper.

 Don’t Be Afraid of Humor and Fun!

-If you’re still reviewing schools, find out which ones are best for your family with our toolkit today!
+If you’re still reviewing schools, find out which ones are best for your family with our College Insights tool today

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE